MatthewBrower/matthewbrower/README.md

 ### Hello! 👋 I'm Matthew Brower
-- Googler
-- SF resident
+- San Franciscan (by way of Akron, Ohio)
-- Bad golfer
+- Inconsistent golfer
 - Slow runner

 #### From a professional standpoint, I'm interested in the following: